 - 2.1.
-It is recommended that the Clinical and Care Governance Committee considers and notes: - i) that notice has been given by Marie Curie in relation to the cessation of the Rapid Response Out of Hours Nursing Service aspect of the current contract as of 30 September 2023. - the requirement for NHS Grampian to deliver an Out of Hours Nursing Service across Aberdeenshire and Moray in a two phased approach with the first priority being to ensure that there is continuity of service provision beyond the notice period of 30 September 2023 for a 6 month period to allow a full review of the service delivery model. - iii) Phase 1 it is proposed that NHS Grampian deliver the joint Moray and Aberdeenshire model as an "in- house" service with the addition of a nursing triage support aligned with the GMED service to support right care, right time, and right person approach thereby improving the current Out Of Hours Nursing Service. - iv) Phase 2 it is proposed that NHS Grampian, during Phase 1, review the full service delivery model and consider a standalone Moray Out of Hours Nursing Care Service based on population need, geographical spread and how this would align with a full 24 hour Nursing Care Service.
+It is recommended that the Moray Integrated Joint Board (MIJB) notes: - i) That notice has been given by Marie Curie in relation to the cessation of the Rapid Response Out of Hours Nursing Service aspect of the current contract as of 30 September 2023; - ii) The requirement for NHS Grampian to deliver an Out of Hours Nursing Service across Aberdeenshire and Moray in a two phased approach with the first priority being to ensure that we have a continuity of service provision beyond the notice period of 30 September 2023 for a 6 month period to allow a full review of the service delivery model; - iii) Phase 1 it is proposed that NHS Grampian deliver the joint Moray and Aberdeenshire model as an "in- house" service with the addition of a nursing triage support aligned with the Grampian Medical Emergency Department (GMED) to support right care, right time, and right person approach thereby improving the current Out Of Hours Nursing Service; and - iv) Phase 2 it is proposed that NHS Grampian, during Phase 1, review the full service delivery model and consider a standalone Moray Out of Hours Nursing Care Service based on population need, geographical spread and how this would align with a full 24 hour Nursing Care Service.